top of page

 “We started [Brand Name] because we were tired of [pain point].
 We believe [core value], and we exist to help people [transformation].
 Our community is full of [customer archetype], and we’re proud to support them every step of the way.”

-This works beautifully on your About Page, in email sequences, or as a pinned post on Instagram.
+This works well on your About Page, in email sequences, or as a pinned post on Instagram.

 How to Use Storytelling Across Your Marketing